-When treating Hashimoto's (something I touch on below), the entire goal is to try and harness that state and reduce immune attack and damage on your thyroid gland.
+When treating Hashimoto’s (something I touch on below), the entire goal is to try and harness that state and reduce immune attack and damage to your thyroid gland.

 Third, the causes of Hashimoto’s are different from those things which cause hypothyroidism.